-Gasification of Biomass and WasteWebsite www.ieatask33.org
+Task 33: Gasification of Biomass and WasteWebsite: task33.ieabioenergy.com

 Assistant Task Leaders

-Dr Jitka Hrbek
+Dr. Jitka Hrbek

-1. Definition and Objectives
+- Definition and Objective

 ‘Gasification’ means the thermal destruction of biomass in a reducing atmosphere of steam or air (or both) to produce a medium- or low-calorific value gas which can subsequently be converted to other fuel forms, chemicals, hydrogen, and other products.

-The objectives of Task 33 are (1) to promote commercialisation of biomass gasification (BMG) to produce fuel and synthesis gases that can be subsequently converted to substitutes for fossil fuel based energy products and chemicals, and lay the foundation for secure and sustainable energy supply; (2) to assist IEA Bioenergy Executive Committee activities in developing sustainable bioenergy strategies and policy recommendations by providing technical, economic, and sustainability information for biomass and waste gasification systems.
+The objectives of Task 33 are (1) to promote commercialisation of biomass gasification, including gasification of waste, to produce fuel and synthesis gases that can be subsequently converted to substitutes for fossil fuel based energy products and chemicals, and lay the foundation for secure and sustainable energy supply; (2) to assist IEA Bioenergy Executive Committee activities in developing sustainable bioenergy strategies and policy recommendations by providing technical, economic, and sustainability information for biomass and waste gasification systems.

-2. Scope of the Task
+- Scope of the Task

 - The Participants will have R&D programmes within their countries in order to meet the above objectives.